 Facebook Live: Youth Suicide Prevention

-In recognition of National Suicide Prevention Awareness Month in September, the National Institute of Mental Health (NIMH) is hosting a Facebook Live event on youth suicide prevention.
+In recognition of National Suicide Prevention Awareness Month in September, the National Institute of Mental Health (NIMH) hosted a Facebook Live event on youth suicide prevention.

 Suicide is a leading cause of death among young people in the United States.
 A new NIMH-supported study found that the coronavirus (COVID-19) pandemic increased youth suicide rates, and the impact varied by sex, age, race, and ethnicity.
 Findings such as these highlight the critical need for better ways to understand and prevent suicide in youth and adolescents.